Dropbox - Rewriting the Narrative

 UX Framework

-UX principles (Central/Satellite/Exit model) provided a repeatable framework for future product launches.
+UX principles (Central/Satellite/Exit model) that provided a repeatable framework for future product launches

 Central Station: